3C277.1 e-MERLIN workshop: Part 1 - Calibration

 overwrite=True, plotfile='')

-Take note of the channel ranges which are significantly less sensitive at each end of each spw.
+Observe the channel ranges that are considerably less sensitive at both ends of each spectral window.

 Back up the flags and enter the appropriate parameters in flagdata.
-Note the odd CASA notation for selecting spectral windows and channels.
-We have provided the "bad"/insensitive channels in spw 0 with the correct syntax, so use that as a guide for the other spectral windows.
+Note the unusual CASA notation for selecting spectral windows and channels.
+We have provided the "bad"/insensitive channels in spw 0 with the correct syntax, so use that as a reference for the other spectral windows.

 # Back up flags